 BY TERRASEED / August 11, 2021

-If you’re a health conscious person who’s always looking to learn more, you know there’s no way to avoid some of the buzzwords that come with it.
+If you’re Vegan or a health conscious person who’s always looking to learn more, you know there’s no way to avoid some of the buzzwords that come with it.
 Among the victims of today’s click-happy culture is Vitamin B12, an irrefutably essential source of energy and overall sustainability.
 Alas, this won’t stop hacky trainers, influencers - and really anyone else looking to sell something silly.

 Sad but true.